 Thieves’ Cant: Thieves can speak a secret coded language called thieves’ cant that allows them to relay information to other thieves without revealing the true details to an eavesdropper.
 They can also read and write special symbols that only other thieves can read which denote useful information about an area, such as the presence of danger, traps, monsters, law enforcement, watchful folks, or wealthy targets.

-Backstab (BS): If the thief is able to move silently (see below) a creature and attacks it from behind, add their skill bonus to the attack roll.
+Backstab: If a thief attacks an unaware foe from behind, add the thief’s backstab bonus to the attack roll.
+This may apply during a surprise round in combat, or if the thief makes a successful Move Silently check to sneak up behind the target.
 A successful backstab inflicts double (x2) damage.
 This increases to triple (x3) damage at 5th level and quadruple (x4) damage at 9th level.

-- Hear Noise (HN): In a quiet environment and with concentration, a thief may attempt to listen for the feintest of noises, making a DC 20 wisdom check with skill bonus added.
-On a success, any potential noises are heard.
-This is in addition to the normal chance via the awareness rules.
+- Hear Noise (HN): In a quiet environment and with concentration, a thief may attempt to listen for faint sounds, footsteps, or muffled conversations.
+The thief’s Wisdom modifier is applied to the skill check.
+This check is in addition to the normal chance to hear noises.

-- Hide in Shadows (HS): With a DC 20 dexterity check with skill bonus added, a thief is able to hide with only shadows to obscure them, as if they were hiding behind full cover.
+- Hide in Shadows (HS): A thief is able to hide with only shadows to obscure them, as if they were hiding behind full cover.
 They must remain completely motionless, unable to move or attack.
+The thief’s Dexterity modifier is also applied to the skill check.

-- Move Silently (MS): On a successful DC 20 dexterity check with skill bonus added, a thief can sneak up on or sneak past enemies without being noticed.
-This may allow the thief to automatically gain surprise against an foe.
+- Move Silently (MS): A thief can sneak up on or sneak past enemies without being noticed.
+This may allow the thief to gain surprise against a foe and get into position for a backstab.
+Their Dexterity modifier is also applied to the check.

-- Pick Pockets (PP): On a successful DC 20 dexterity check with skill bonus added, a thief can steal things off of another creature without being noticed.
+- Pick Pockets (PP): A thief can attempt to steal things off of another creature without being noticed.
 Failure means the thief is unable to steal the object.
 If the roll is failed by a margin of 5 or more, the attempt is noticed by the target.
-The thief’s skill bonus is added to these rolls.
+Their Dexterity modifier is also applied to the check.
+A bonus or penalty is applied to this roll equal to the level difference between the Thief and the target (e.g., a Level 3 Thief picking the pocket of a Level 1 target has a +2 bonus).

-- Read Languages (RL): On a successful DC 20 intelligence check with skill bonus added, a thief is able to read any non-magical writing or language, as well as decipher non-magical codes.
+- Read Languages (RL): A thief may attempt to read any non-magical writing or language, as well as decipher non-magical codes.
 Failure means the thief may not try again until they reach the next experience level.
-The thief’s skill bonus is added to these rolls.
+The thief’s Intelligence modifier is also applied to the check.

 Scroll Use: A thief may attempt to use their Read Languages skill to cast an arcane spell scroll.
 On a failure, the spell is not cast and the thief is unable to attempt to cast that spell from a scroll again.
 If the roll is a natural 1, the scroll is destroyed and the spell is cast in the reversed form or else is unexpectedly harmful or problematic (per the referee).